abelcheung/scorerender/readme.txt

 The error code indicates the kind of error in some degree.
 There are comments inside wp-scorerender.php indicating what kind of error it is.
 If you can't make any heads and tails out of PHP code, feel free to ask me [through email](http://me.abelcheung.org/aboutme/).

+= Why music score fragments are not rendered at all? =

+* Check if the beginning tag and ending tag of your music score fragment are correct.
+* It will only be rendered if logged in user has 'unfiltered_html' capability, i.e. the user has 'Administrator' or 'Editor' role in WordPress.
+User can ask blog admin to boost their capabilities if needed.

 = Is any ABC notation compatible program also supported? =

 Since 0.2, [abcm2ps](http://moinejf.free.fr/) will be the only one supported.
 This is a design decision.
 If you REALLY want to use other similar programs, you are on your own, though modifying the code to support others is not very hard.
 Take a look at `is_notation_usable()` method in class.abc.inc.php.